syncfusion-content/flutter-docs/Flutter/datagrid/autofit-columns.md

 {% endhighlight %}
 {% endtabs %}

-## Customizing Built-in Column Sizing Logic
+## Customizing built-in column sizing logic

 The column auto sizing operations of the SfDataGrid is processed in the `ColumnSizer` class.
 The column sizing operations can be customized by overriding `ColumnSizer` and set it to `SfDataGrid.columnSizer` property.